 If you want to consult a private practice physiotherapy professional, you have two options:

 - If you want see a physiotherapist, you can consult them directly—no need for a referral or doctor’s note.

-- If you want to see a physical rehabilitation therapist (PRT), you need a referral from a physician or physiotherapist who has assessed your problem (preliminary and additional information).
-Once you have done this, you can make an appointment with a PRT.
+- If you want to see a physiotherapy technologist (Phys.
+T.), you need a referral from a physician or physiotherapist who has assessed your problem (preliminary and additional information).
+Once you have done this, you can make an appointment with a Phys.
+T.

 Find a professional

 If you’re looking for a physiotherapy professional, please consult our online directory.

 If you consult a physiotherapy professional who practises in a public institution, your care is free and paid for by the government.